 The US consists of 50 states, a federal district (Washington, D.C.), five major territories, and various minor islands.

 Washington, D.C., formally known as the District of Columbia, is the capital of the United States.
-Each state and territory also have their own capital cities, listed in Table 1.
+Each state and territory also have their own capital cities.

 Climate and Weather